maduwanthasl/Micofpv/README.md

 ![Freestyle FPV — Mark4 + O4](https://github.com/user-attachments/assets/5bd8090f-1f3f-4780-9512-368025ca3670)

 ## Overview
-- **Why:** I’m deeply interested in FPV drones and built this for hobby freestyle and stress relief (durability + clean HD video).
-- **Key specs (current):** ~5–6 min freestyle flights, hover ~17% throttle, weight ~680 g (AUW, 6S 1500 mAh), top speed ≈150 km/h.
-- **What’s unique:** Custom 3D-printed mounts to fit the DJI **O4** Air Unit Pro on a **Mark4** frame originally intended for O3, plus simple printed feet for landing practice.
+I built this quad because I’m deeply interested in FPV and wanted a hobby freestyle rig that helps me unwind while delivering durable performance and clean HD video.
+In its current setup, it flies for about 5–6 minutes in freestyle, hovers at roughly 17% throttle, and weighs around 680 g (AUW with a 6S 1500 mAh pack).
+It also reaches an estimated top speed of about 150 km/h.
+What makes this build unique is a set of custom 3D-printed mounts that let the DJI O4 Air Unit Pro fit a Mark4 frame originally designed for the O3, plus simple printed feet for landing practice

 ### Features
-- DJI O4 digital video with iFlight ND filters
-- ExpressLRS 2.4G link (low latency, long range)
-- Clean wiring, soft-mounted stack, smoke-stopped first power-up
+The system uses DJI O4 digital video with iFlight ND filters, an ExpressLRS 2.4 G link for low-latency, long-range control, and clean wiring with a soft-mounted stack.
+For safety, the first power-up was done using a smoke stopper.

 ---